-The small business HRA was created when the bipartisan 21st Century Cures Act was signed into law by President Obama.
+The small business HRA (also known as a Qualified Small Employer HRA, or QSEHRA) was created when the bipartisan 21st Century Cures Act was signed into law by President Obama.
 It's a new type of health reimbursement arrangement specifically designed to help small businesses afford competitive benefits packages for employee recruitment and retention.

 Small business HRAs are sometimes referred to as defined contribution health insurance or 401(K)-style benefits.
 Defined contribution means the business owner sets an amount each month to reimburse employees for their own individual policies.
 Many small businesses have been doing this, but in the past you'd have to pay payroll taxes and employees would have to pay income taxes, which knocks out a lot of the value.

-In contrast to small group plans, which are expensive, one-size-fits-all and unpredictable, small business HRAs allow the business owner to control the monthly costs while still offering a great benefit.
+In contrast to small group plans, which are expensive, one-size-fits-all and unpredictable, this new employee insurance model allows the business owner to control the monthly costs while still offering a great benefit.